Background to NCP

 Who We Are

-Our network was formed in 2003 by a group of community leaders who wished to represent and empower ethnic minorities and their organizations in Ireland.
+Our network was formed in 2003 by a group of community leaders who wished to represent and empower migrant communities and their organisations in Ireland.
 Though member groups' backgrounds varied widely, they shared the common goal of striving to overcome the obstacles and difficulties that arose for people building a new life in Ireland.

 NCP is an organisation led by community members for community members, and the issues that we are addressing are grounded in our lived experiences.
-The organisation enables ethnic minority communities to engage with all aspects of Irish social, political and cultural life on an equal footing, thereby maximizing the leadership capacity within new communities .
+The organisation enables migrants communities to engage with all aspects of Irish social, political and cultural life on an equal footing, thereby maximising the leadership capacity within new communities.

-NCP facilitates policy makers at local, national and EU levels to communicate directly with new communities through an organised and cohesive structure of nationwide integration forums comprising 175 community groups.
+NCP facilitates policy makers at local, national and EU levels to communicate directly with new communities through an organised and cohesive structure of nationwide integration forums comprising more than 150 community groups.

 NCP opened its first office in Dublin in 2005 and established offices in Cork and Limerick in 2006.
 As of February 2019, we offer services and support to migrants at our two offices in Dublin City and our third office in Cork City.